 How to Defrost Frozen Bread Dough

-- The easiest way to thaw your frozen dough is to remove it from the freezer and place the dough in refrigerator over night.
+- The easiest way to thaw your frozen dough is to remove it from the freezer and place the dough on a baking tray or dish in refrigerator over night.
+Make sure you wrap the dough with plastic wrap.

-- Remove as many loaves as you need and place on a parchment lined baking sheet.
+- Depending on how many bread bowls you are making, remove as many loaves as you need and place on a parchment lined baking sheet.

 - Cover the bread dough loaves with a piece of plastic wrap that’s been sprayed with non-stick cooking spray.
 This will help make sure the dough doesn’t stick to the plastic wrap as it defrosts.